Tinnifo/MegoBin/docs/04-tutorials/swap-the-binner.md

 **Short-read vs long-read data.** SemiBin2 uses Infomap for short reads and DBSCAN ensemble for long reads — the right binner tracks the read type, not the encoder.

 **Debugging the encoder.** If embeddings cluster beautifully under one binner but collapse under another, the embedding geometry is doing something unusual — usually worth understanding before you publish.

-## Exercise

-Re-run with `binner=infomap` and three different `binner.k_neighbours` values: 50, 100, 200.
-Plot mean completeness as a function of `k`.
-Where's the knee?
-This is your first ablation experiment — and it ran on top of a single trained encoder.